-Individuals at all levels of Keppel comply with Keppel's Code of Conduct and its compliance policies and procedures.
+Individuals at all levels of Keppel comply with the Keppel Group Code of Conduct and its compliance policies and procedures.
 Such policies and procedures address, among other areas:

 - a. gifts;

 - b. hospitality, entertainment and expenses;

 - c. agent fees;

 - d. political contributions;

 - e. donations and sponsorships;

 - f. facilitation payments; and

 - g. solicitation and extortion.